Chicago’s John G. Shedd Aquarium Review: Where Dragons & Flying Rays Thrive

 Stingrays seem to fly

-When I first came down to the lowest level, I thought I saw the world’s first flying ray, but it was a trick of my mind.
-In fact, the water was so perfectly clear that a family of rays seemed to fly in the air over the sand.
+When I first came down to the lowest level, I would have sworn blind that I saw the world’s first flying ray, but alas, it was a trick of my mind.
+The reality was that the water was so perfectly clear that a family of rays seemed to fly in the air as they swam over the sand.
 You can tell from the photo that the water appeared almost completely invisible, which was really a testament to how well Shedd Aquarium keeps the water clean.
+Those filters I saw before were working hard.

-It was down in the Wild Reef exhibit that I also saw one of the most charming deviations in nature: a Guitarfish.
-Unfortunately, the extremely low-light condition of the room made capturing an acceptable photo very challenging, but I was able to capture but one photo of the creature’s belly.
-From that photo you may see where it got its name: on its snout is a half meter long piece of cartilage that resembles the neck of a guitar!
+A few minutes later, I saw one of the most charming oddities in nature: a Guitarfish.
+Unfortunately, the extremely low-light condition of the room made capturing an acceptable photo very challenging, but I was able to capture one photo of the creature’s belly (now in the Byteful Gallery).
+From that photo you can easily see where it got its name: on its snout is a half meter long piece of cartilage that resembles the neck of a guitar!
 Truly amazing animals Guitarfish are.

 White and Violet speckled Puffer Fish